Tiphnm/Web_Scrapping/README.md

 # Web_Scrapping

-Goal: Learn how to webscrap after two months of learning how to code from scratch.
+Build a mini **fullstak** project from scratch, two months after the beginning of our coding courses.

 ## Project
-Chossing the website of our choice, we scrapped the data to fill our database (MYSQL).
-Then we used Flask to create roots for our potential users.
-The final step was to put all the logic in docker's container.
+Choosing the website of our choice, we scrapped the data to fill our **database** (MYSQL).
+Then we used **Flask** to create roots for our potential users.
+The final step was to put all the logic in **docker's** container.

 ### Languages and tools